 Gary Goldstein: You know, they are both very different.
-The big differences is when you write a play, a stage play, the writer is the boss.
 It’s one of the few mediums that you actually get a possessory credit.
 You’ve seen Neil Simon’s Plaza Suite.
 I mean occasionally you’ll see a Lee Daniel’s movie and so forth, but by and large the words are really so much more the focus and the writer is really respected so much more in theater.
 It’s a different kind of medium altogether.
 In theater you get to write stories that are very personal and very intimate and very small and really character driven where the words are just important and it’s all about dialogue and all of that.

 I had a funny experience when…well I taught screenwriting for many years for a group called Writer’s Bootcamp.
 I had a student who was a great woman.
 She was an actress but she was always kind of bucking me about structure and like “Why do I have to structure things this way?” and “Can’t you loosen up in terms of this and that?” and I just tried to explain to her that structure and storytelling worked a certain way.

 “People say ‘How do you get the idea to write this?’ or ‘Where did you come up with this?
 Who thought of something like that?’
 Well you know, we are writers and we write.
 We’re storytellers or creators, but sometimes they come from strange places.
 It can be from something you’ve observed.
 It can be from people that you know.
 It can be from just coming up with a phrase or in this case a title.
 So it’s just one of those weird things.”